deanishe/alfred-workflow/docs/user-manual/text-encoding.rst

     >>> print(repr(data))
     u'M\xfcnchen'
     >>> fsdata = normalize('NFD', data)  # The normalisation used by OS X
+    >>> print(repr(fsdata))
     u'Mu\u0308nchen'
     >>> data == fsdata
     False

-As a result of this misbehaviour of Python (Python 3 is no better in this regard), it's critical that you ensure that all input is normalised in the same way.
+As a result of this Python quirk (Python 3 is no better in this regard), it's critical that you ensure that all input is normalised in the same way.

 The bottom line
 ---------------